 Île Sainte-Marguerite, Cannes

 A day trip favorite for locals, Île Sainte-Marguerite is the largest of the two main Lerins Islands that lie in the Bay of Cannes.
 Heavily forested, the island has a village but doesn’t allow cars.
-Catch a ferry over with a baguette and some brie and wander through the island’s pine and eucalyptus forest until you find your own little cove to swim in.
+One of the best things to do in Cannes is to catch a ferry over with a baguette and some brie and wander through the island’s pine and eucalyptus forest until you find your own little cove to swim in.

 Île Sainte-Marguerite’s only sandy beach lies beside the ferry jetty, but, while this is extremely tempting, the true Sainte-Marguerite experience is about uncovering something elemental—maybe a little bit pebbly—and entirely yours (and no sand means nothing to cloud the crystal clear waters).
 Besides the stunning scenery, the island is also known for the Fort Royal, now a museum but once a prison that held, most famously, the Man in the Iron Mask.